jthmiller/shell-novice/_episodes/06-script.md

 ~~~
 {: .language-bash}

-The advantage is that this always selects the right files:
+The advantage of one is that this always selects the right files:
 and do not have to remember to exclude the 'Z' files.
 The disadvantage is that it *always* selects just those files and it can't run on all files
 (including the 'Z' files),without editing the script.